Golfarmbåge - Rehcore AB

 • Some experience increased pain in the morning or after prolonged rest.

-• It can become difficult to perform everyday tasks that require bending and grasping.
+• It can become difficult to perform everyday tasks that require bending and gripping.

-If you experience similar pain on the outside of your elbow, it is usually tennis elbow instead.
+If you experience similar pain on the outside of the elbow, it is usually tennis elbow instead.

 Treatment and self-care

-To heal, the tendons need to be relieved.
-Resting from the activities that trigger the pain is important, but that doesn't mean your arm should be completely still.
-Gentle stretching and circulation-boosting movements can speed recovery.
-An elbow brace for golfer's elbow can provide relief and support throughout the day.
+For healing to occur, the tendons need to be relieved of stress.
+Rest from activities that trigger pain is important, but this does not mean that the arm should be completely still.
+Gentle stretching and circulation-enhancing movements can speed up recovery.
+An elbow support for golfer's elbow can provide relief and support during the day.

-Cold can provide relief for acute pain, while heat can help to relax muscles and increase blood flow for long-term pain.
-Adjusting working positions and using ergonomic aids can reduce the risk of the pain recurring.
+Cold can provide relief for acute symptoms, while heat can help soften muscles and increase blood flow for chronic pain.
+Adjusting working postures and using ergonomic aids reduces the risk of symptoms recurring.

 Ergonomics and relief

-When working in an office, it is important that the elbows rest close to the body and that the wrists are kept in a neutral position.
-For those who perform physical work, an elastic support strap or a custom elbow guard can reduce the strain on the tendon attachment.
+For office work, it is important that the elbows rest close to the body and that the wrists are kept in a neutral position.
+For those performing physical work, an elastic support band or a customized elbow brace can reduce the strain on the tendon attachment.

 Exercises for golfer's elbow